Tag Archives: Time

 In this probability of which I speak, the species will begin to encounter the great challenge inherent in fulfilling the vast untouched potential of the human body and mind.
 In that probable reality, to which each of us belong to some extent, each persona will recognize his or her inherent power of action and decision, and feel an individual sense of belonging with the physical world that springs up in response to individual desire and belief.

-we are not used to following our own thought processes.
+We are not used to following our own thought processes.

 We shut them off any time they do not conform to current beliefs about the nature of the self, or about reality in general.
 The deepest meanings of probabilities lie, however, precisely in their psychological import.